 Left: Uranometria 2000: All-Sky Edition, Chart 145.
 Note that the underlined objects can be seen in a 12" scope.
-Above: Open Cluster NGC 6520 and Barnard 86 http://stardustobservatorv.org photo plates show about 60 members.
-In Deb's 6" scope it is A final challenge awaits adventurous viewers with larger telescopes.
-Globular cluster E456-38 sits just 2' preceding the dark 9.9, but don't let that fool you into thinking it will be easy to find. seen in the 12".
-To me it resembled a faint, round planetary neb-
+Above: Open Cluster NGC 6520 and Barnard 86 http://stardustobservatory.org photo plates show about 60 members.
+In Deb's 6" scope it is A final challenge awaits adventurous viewers with larger telealready a minor gem, with about 15 stars resolved at 94x, but still scopes.
+Globular cluster E456-38 sits just 2' preceding the dark some haze in the background.
+Back in the day with my Edmund nebula, and is just north of an 8.5 mag. star.
+Its visual mag. is 8" reflector, despite enjoyable views at all magnifications, there 9.9, but don't let that fool you into thinking it will be easy to find. was still some unresolved haze.
+The central bright star is golden Its official size is an enormous 9'.9, though little of that can be orange.
+In my Orion 12" reflector the cluster is lovely and in- seen in the 12".
+To me it resembled a faint, round planetary nebtense at 60x.
+There are nine relatively bright stars in the group, ula or even a galaxy, as it was observed at 125x amidst a triangle including the leading star, gold in colour.
+Resolution is good at of somewhat bright stars.
+I viewed it up to 200x, mostly using